 When we went from being a two-income family to a one-income household with a baby, the days of easily paying the bills on time, let alone paying off debt, seemed like a distant memory.
-Finally, I got fed up with feeling out of control and I figured out a way to make the same monthly payments but actually save money on interest every month.
+Instead, we were looking for ways to save money on bills.
+Finally, I got fed up with feeling out of control and I figured out a bill pay hack to make the same monthly payments but actually save money on interest every month.

 If your monthly budget looks anything like ours, you have at least one week where it seems like all of the big bills are due all at once.
 Some weeks, it seemed like we had plenty of money left over.
 If we weren’t careful though, we could easily be left with no choice but to dip into our savings on that one week a month when so much was due.

 It finally occurred to me that if I could just divide up our payments, we wouldn’t have to risk going in the hole every month.
 On paper, it looked like we had enough coming in to cover all of our minimum payments plus a little left for gas and food.
 If we were careful with our expenses, my husband’s income was enough for us to make ends meet.

 Every month we went through the same thing.
 We’d have those weeks where it looked like there was a lot left over after the bills were paid, so we’d go out to dinner or over spend on groceries.
 Then, that one week would roll around and suddenly our bills demanded more of our money than we had in our bank account to offer.

 Some of our creditors gave us the option of moving our due date, but this wasn’t enough.
 What finally worked for us was dividing up our payments and scheduling them to be automatically deducted from our bank account.